 Travel Disruption Advice

 If your flight is impacted by severe weather or industrial action, one of the things you can do to make your journey easier is try to keep the whole experience as stress free as possible.
 We have a few tips on how to reduce stress if you are facing disruption to your travelling plans.

-- Check flight details with your airline as soon as possible; if your flight is cancelled you may be advised not to travel to the airport.
-We've listed the contact numbers for the airlines flying in and out of Heathrow here .
+- Check your booking confirmation to double check which airline you are flying with and give them a call for the latest update or what the next steps are.
+It is best to check flight details with your airline as soon as possible; if your flight is cancelled you may be advised not to travel to the airport.

 - Keep checking for up to date information about the airport by checking their Twitter or by calling your airline directly.
-You should be able to find all the airline numbers by clicking here.
-You can also check all flight disruptions on the BBC website.
+You can also check major flight disruptions on the BBC website.

 - Try to stay calm – you’re in safe hands, the airlines know what they are doing and if your flight has been delayed or cancelled it is for your own safety!